MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ### Return Value

-The number of bits needed to store `value`.
+The number of bits needed to represent `value`.

 If `value` is zero, returns zero.